lwear/FirebaseTicTacToe/README.md

 set PATH=H:\Documents\software\jdk-11.0.17\bin;%PATH%
 echo Display java version
 java -version
-    `
+    ```
    Be sure to replace `H:\Documents\software\jdk-11.0.17` with the path to your jdk.
-   c) From the  `firebase-tools-instant-win.exe` command line, run the bat file by navigating to the directory containing `java11.bat` and typing in: `java11.bat`.
+   - From the  `firebase-tools-instant-win.exe` command line, run the bat file by navigating to the directory containing `java11.bat` and typing in: `java11.bat`.
 It  will take a few minutes, but will say you have java version 11.
 This bat file will have to be run everyday until the IT dept updates our java version.

   16. If you go to a new browser tab, and type in `http://localhost:5000` you will see the website currently associated with this Firebase project.